 Course and Room Scheduling, a division of the Office of the University Registrar, oversees the production and publication of the Schedule of Classes.
 Responsible for the data entry of approved Course Catalog information into the Enroll & Pay system.
 We are also responsible for the publication of the Final and Special Exam schedules.

 If you have applied for graduation, the Office of the University Registrar will automatically place an order for your original (first) diploma.
 This order is defaulted to pick up, but we encourage you to update your delivery method to shipping (note this is updating your order not ordering a replacement diploma).
-If you need to modify your order to update your diploma method please do so by following the instructions on page 4 of the Diploma Delivery Request.
+If you need to modify your order to update your diploma method please do so by following the Diploma Delivery Update instructions.

 The University of Kansas participates in the National Student Clearinghouse (NSC) located in Herndon, VA.
 Four times a semester (after the second day of classes, at approximately 20th day, mid semester, and after finals) KU submits a secure FTP (File Transfer Protocol) of students' enrollment status to the NSC who then supplies verification to lending agencies.
 All loan deferment forms are now forwarded to the NSC.
 The University does not supply information directly to lending agencies.